microsoft/reactxp/samples/TodoList/README.md

 The commands in the instructions below assume you are in the root of this repo.

+### Building

+- From the RXPTodoList directory, run `npm install`.
+This fetches the dependencies.

 ### Building for Web

 - Run `npm run start-web`.
 This compiles the TypeScript code and recompiles it whenever any files are changed.